afeldman-nm/vllm-enc-dec-rfc/infra-enc-dec.md

 $$

 Currently, vLLM does not support *arbitrary* $A$ matrices (this is the focus of the [custom attention bias](./rfc.md#support-custom-attention-bias) workstream.)
-However, all vLLM attention backends support explicit (XFormers via `AttentionBias` class) or implicit (Flash-attention, Flashinfer via sequence start location & `causal` arguments) configuration of a causal or non-causal block-diagonal attention mask.
+However, all vLLM attention backends support explicit (XFormers via `AttentionBias` class) or implicit (Flash-attention, Flashinfer via the sequence start location argument) configuration of a block-diagonal attention mask in which all elements outside of the diagonal blocks are $-\infty$.

+However, at time of writing, XFormers is the only backend in which the block-diagonal attention mask is configurable to support
+* Non-causal encoder attention/cross-attention
+* Causal decoder self-attention

+The other backends only support causal decoder self-attention (changing this is the one aspect of the [workstream to support encoder/decoder models in additional vLLM backends beyond xFormers](rfc.md#add-support-for-encoder-attention-and-cross-attention-to-additional-backends).)

-The SDP attention score computation $Q K^T$ yields an attention score matrix; the white regions in Figure 2 reflect the portions of the attention score matrix corresponding to inter-sequence attention (which is undesirable), while the black regions correspond to within- or intra-sequence attention (desirable.)
-A block-diagonal attention mask $A$ prevents inter-sequence attention, provided that it is always equal to $-\infty$ in the white regions, as shown in Figure 2.
+The SDP attention score computation $Q K^T$ yields an attention score matrix; the white regions outside of the diagonal blocks in Figure 2 reflect the portions of the attention score matrix corresponding to inter-sequence attention (which is we would like to omit from computation), while the diagonal blocks correspond to within- or intra-sequence attention (which belongs in the computation.)
+A block-diagonal attention mask $A$ prevents inter-sequence attention, provided that it is always equal to $-\infty$ in the inter-sequence regions of the SDP attention score matrix, as shown in Figure 2.

 ---